FahadQasim283/CompilerConstruction/lab3/README.md

 ## Files

-- `task1.cs`: A program to validate floating-point numbers using a regex pattern.
+- `floatingPointNumberValidator.cs`: A program to validate floating-point numbers using a regex pattern.

 ---

-## task1.cs
+## floatingPointNumberValidator.cs

 This program validates floating-point numbers according to the following criteria:
 - Must be a valid floating-point number.